Jump to start of content

 Dr. Chang serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-• The Society of Critical Care Medicine, Treasurer; Executive Committee of the Council, Treasurer, receiving reimbursement for travel expenses.
+• The Society of Critical Care Medicine, Society and Executive Committee of the Council, treasurer, receiving reimbursement for travel expenses

-• The Neurocritical Care Society, Past President, for attending some Board meetings and strategic planning meetings, and giving lectures at the annual meeting, receiving reimbursement for travel expenses.
+• The Neurocritical Care Society, past president, attends some Board meetings and strategic planning meetings, and give lectures at annual meeting, receiving reimbursement for travel expenses

-• Rehabilitation Hospital of the Pacific, Board of Directors, Member; Board Quality Improvement Committee, Chair, without compensation.
+• The Rehabilitation Hospital of the Pacific, Board of Directors, member; Board Quality Improvement Committee, chair, to oversee quality and patient safety issues, without compensation

 Lillian L. Emlet, MD, MS